Who doesn’t love road trips?

 That’s easily why 60-Second Science makes it on my list of best podcasts for road trips.

 So what are you waiting for?
 Get your quick one-minute dose of science on your next road trip with Chris on 60-Second Science.

 Or visit the main page, Scientific American and select Science Talk if you prefer lengthier 10-40 minute audio clips.

 Topics included are Health, Mind, Sustainability, Tech and The Sciences.

-So if you’re not sure about internet access on the road, best to download it so you could listen to it anytime, anywhere.
+So if you’re not sure about internet access on the road, best to download it before the trip.

 3. Lovett or Leave It

 According to Charlie Chaplin, “A day without a laugh is a day wasted.”

 Well, the same could be said about road trips.
 What better way to start a long drive than with lots of ha-has!